 Given our experiences working in the school setting, we understand the ins and outs of the special education and 504 processes.
 We are available for:

-- Consultation with classroom teachers and special educators to support them in working with their neuro-diverse populations.
+- Consultation with classroom teachers and special educators to support them in working with their neurodivergent students, including those presenting as twice exceptional (2e).

 - Professional development opportunities.